-Sony A7 versus Sony A9
+Sony A7 vs A9

-The Sony Alpha A7 and the Sony Alpha A9 are two digital cameras that were announced, respectively, in October 2013 and April 2017.
+The Sony Alpha A7 and the Sony Alpha A9 are two digital cameras that were officially introduced, respectively, in October 2013 and April 2017.
 Both the A7 and the A9 are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 Both cameras offer a resolution of 24 megapixels.

-Body comparison: Sony A7 vs Sony A9
+Body comparison: Sony A7 vs A9

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is somewhat larger (2 percent) than the Sony A7.
 Moreover, the A9 is substantially heavier (42 percent) than the A7.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.